hmcts/rpx-xui-webapp/README.md

  |---------------------------------------|
 ```

+# Path to configuration

+You need to setup a variable that points to the /config folder where the .json
+configuration files are stored.
+`export NODE_CONFIG_DIR=/Users/philip/projects/rpx-xui-webapp/config`

+# Environment

+`NODE_ENV_CONFIG=local` will turn on tunneling on a local environment.

 # Setting up Secrets locally (Required)

 You need to setup secrets locally before you run the project.
 Why? - When you push this application